RSUD-Dr-Sam-Ratulangi/FrontEndPengadaanRS-testing/README.md

 **This repository has been archived.**

-The latest development and updates can be found in our new repository [here](link-to-new-repo).
+The latest development and updates can be found in our new repository [here](https://github.com/RSUD-Dr-Sam-Ratulangi/SistemInformasiPengadaanRsudSamrat)o).

 Please update your bookmarks and references accordingly.